 My favorite books of 2023: Where the Crawdads Sing by Delia Owens (mainstream fiction); Sugar and Salt by Susan Wiggs (women's fiction); The Family Upstairs by Lisa Jewell (domestic suspense).
 I didn't read as much as I wanted to in 2023.
 But it hasn't stopped me from buying books!

 The Handmaid's Tale

 So Help Me Todd

-Favorite Reality Series: Big Brother and Survivor
+Favorite Reality Series: The Traitors, Big Brother, and Survivor

 "It is perfectly okay to write garbage—as long as you edit brilliantly."

 – C. J. Cherryh

 "Words are a lens to focus one’s mind."

 "Half my life is an act of revision."